 In addition to spreading out your entry fees over a large number of lineups, you must ensure that your lineups have significant differences or else their performance will be strongly correlated.
 The issue with having lineups that are too similar is that your entries will all be clumped together, increasing your volatility and decreasing your expected profit because if the narrow outcomes you hope for happen, you’ll frequently be competing against yourself for the top positions.
-To reduce your inter-lineup correlation, you can either build your lineups by hand or you must master a lineup optimizer!
+To reduce your inter-lineup correlation, you can either build your lineups by hand or you must master a lineup optimizer.
 The optimizer I use is Fantasy Cruncher, so I’m going to focus on features they have to reduce your correlation between lineups.

 The unique players function offered by most optimizers specifies the number of overlapping players any two lineups can have.
-For example, if you specify three unique players then every lineup you generate will have a minimum of three players that are different from every other previously produced lineup.
+For example, if you specify three unique players, then every lineup you generate will have a minimum of three players who are different from every other previously produced lineup.
 This is an effective method of reducing inter-lineup correlation as it ensures that each lineup will be significantly different from the rest.
-The ideal setting for unique players will vary based on the possible number of lineup combinations but I would recommend somewhere within the range of two to five, increasing it with the size of the slate.
+The ideal setting for unique players will vary based on the possible number of lineup combinations, but I would recommend somewhere within the range of two to five, increasing it with the size of the slate.

 The maximum exposure setting removes a player from the player pool available for the next produced lineup as soon as that player goes over his maximum exposure limitation.
-Maximum exposures can be applied to your Fantasy Cruncher lineups either through the “each” or “group” method.
-I recommend using the Each method because the Group method will create lineups that are either very chalky or contrarian, and I like to have a mix of both types of players in my lineups.
+Maximum exposures can be applied to your Fantasy Cruncher lineups either through the Each or Group method.
+I recommend using the Each method, because the Group method will create lineups that are either very chalky or contrarian, and I like to have a mix of both types of players in my lineups.

 With Each, the players will be removed from or added back to the player pool whenever their exposure in the previously created lineups exceed or dip under their limit.
 I recommend setting a different exposure for every player to ensure maximum differentiation between your lineups.
-Some of the lineups created by this method aren’t strong though, so I always sort by projection and eliminate the bottom 25%.
+Some of the lineups created by this method aren’t strong, though, so I always sort by projection and eliminate the bottom 25%.

 Finding the right exposure limit for every player is the challenge.
 You should consider the following factors: projection, salary, volatility, and slate size.
-You should strive to come up with an approach incorporating all of these factors, but an exposure scheme isn’t a simple mathematical problem as its success relies on complex game theory components.
+You should strive to come up with an approach incorporating all of these factors, but an exposure scheme isn’t a simple mathematical problem, as its success relies on complex game theory components.
 The only way to know if it works will be to test it out.
 Start off slow when testing a new strategy and only ramp up your volume after achieving some success.

 The randomness feature essentially applies a different random factor to each of your players’ projections for each lineup you generate.
 In effect, you are using a slightly different set of projections for every lineup you create.
-Because small differences in projection can lead to drastically different lineups yet have only a marginal effect on your ability to cash in GPPs, this can be an effective means of achieving diversification.
+Because small differences in projection can lead to drastically different lineups, yet have only a marginal effect on your ability to cash in GPPs, this can be an effective means of achieving diversification.
 The ideal setting will depend on the variance of the sport and the slate size, but I’d recommend something in the 2-5% range.
 This isn’t a method I personally use, but I’ve heard it can be utilized effectively.

-Having a good DFS diversification strategy will help you have more consistent results and stay in the game.
+Having a good DFS diversification strategy will help you get more consistent results and stay in the game.
 Using diverse lineups on a given night will increase the chance that you have a good day but decrease the chance of a killer one, which is a trade-off I like to take.
 Entering multiple slates will allow you to increase your exposure to fantasy contests each day without increasing your risk.
 Finally, having differentiation between your lineups will allow you to have your results spread out more throughout the tournament so you have less volatile results and decrease the chance of beating yourself out for the top spots.
-Employing these strategies is a key to being a successful DFS player!
+Employing these strategies is key to being a successful DFS player!